Woldroj/Manga-Tracker/README.md

 ## 📱 How to Use the App

-1.  **Access:** Go to the official URL and sign up or log in with your account.
+1.  **Access:** Go to the official URL and sign up.
+2.  **Verification:** Check your email to verify your account and unlock all features.
+3.  **Tutorial:** Follow the interactive guide to learn the basics.
-2.  **Add Content:** Register your favorite manga or anime.
+4.  **Add Content:** Register your favorite manga or anime and update your progress.
-3.  **Tracking:** Update the chapter count as you progress; the app will save changes automatically.
-4.  **Installation:** On your mobile device, select "Add to Home Screen" from your browser to use it as a native app.
+5.  **Installation:** On your mobile device, select "Add to Home Screen" from your browser.

-## 📸 Preview

-> [!NOTE]
-> The application is built with a **Mobile-First** approach, ensuring that managing your manga is comfortable from anywhere with just one hand.

 ---